 The final output of a quote comes from various sources such as cover page, layout file, RTF, Word, or PDF spec sheets, RTF, Word, or PDF literature, and RTF, Word, and PDF Linked Resources (File Links).
 Often this results in many separate PDF files being attached in an email when the quote is being emailed.
 With this Merge PDF Files option, all the separate PDF files will be merged together into a single PDF when e-mailing a quote or when saving a quote preview as a PDF.
 All selected PDF formatted Literature, Spec Sheet or Linked Resource files will be added to the end of the primary quote PDF, resulting in 1 PDF instead of several independent files.

 A Save As window will display, providing the option to name the file and choose the location to save it.
-By default, the file will be named combined.pdf and will be set to save in the QuoteWerks\Resources folder.
+By default, the file will be named combined.pdf and you can choose the location where you wish to save it.

 Once the file has been saved, the previously selected PDF files will be merged together and included on the Links tab as a new PDF.